microsoft/api-guidelines/azure/ConsiderationsForServiceDesign.md

 :warning: **YOU SHOULD NOT** use acronyms or abbreviations unless they are broadly understood for example, "ID" or "URL", but not "Num" for "number".

-:warning: **YOU SHOULD NOT** use names that are reserved words in widely used programming languages.
+:warning: **YOU SHOULD NOT** use names that are reserved words in widely used programming languages (including C#, Java, JavaScript/TypeScript, Python, C++, and Go).

 :no_entry: **DO NOT** use "is" prefix in names of `boolean` values.